top of page

 2. Dedicated to safeguarding ancient breeds using sustainable practices.

-3. Recognised authority on Sheep Law.
+3. Well versed in Sheep Law.

-4. Delivering prompt expert guidance worldwide.
+4. Delivering prompt relevant guidance and support worldwide.

 5. Proven reputable experience.